 This is principally an injury of racehorses.
-Injuries usually affect the forelimb of Thoroughbreds, and both forelimbs and hindlimbs in Standardbreds.
-Soreness on palpation of the forelimb suspensory ligament is quite common in horses with lameness associated with a more distal limb problem; however, only rarely is any structural abnormality of the ligaments identifiable ultrasonographically.
-The clinical signs vary and involve enlargement of the ligament, local heat, swelling, and pain.
+Injuries usually affect the forelimbs of Thoroughbreds and the forelimbs and hindlimbs in Standardbreds.
+Soreness on palpation of the forelimb suspensory ligament is quite common in horses with lameness associated with a more distal limb problem; however, structural abnormality of the ligaments is only rarely identifiable ultrasonographically.
+Clinical signs vary and involve enlargement of the ligament, local heat, swelling, and pain.
 Diagnosis is usually based on clinical signs and can be confirmed ultrasonographically.
-Treatment is aimed at reducing inflammation by systemic NSAID, hydrotherapy, and controlled exercise.
-Shock wave therapy and stem cell therapy have also been used for these lesions.
+Treatment is aimed at reducing inflammation by systemic NSAIDs, hydrotherapy, and controlled exercise.
+Shockwave therapy, platelet-rich plasma, and stem-cell therapy have also been used for suspensory body lesions.

-The clinical signs depend on the degree of damage and the chronicity of the lesion(s) and include localized heat and swelling.
+Clinical signs depend on the degree of damage and the chronicity of the lesion(s) and include localized heat and swelling.
 Swelling is often due to local edema of the affected branch.
 Effusion can be present in the adjacent palmar/plantar fetlock joint and/or the digital flexor tendon sheath.
-Pain is usually elicited either by direct pressure applied to the injured branch or by passive flexion of the fetlock.
+Pain is usually elicited either by direct pressure applied to the injured branch or by flexion of the fetlock.
 Lameness is variable and may be absent.

 Management depends on the severity of the signs and on the breed and use of the horse.
 Shockwave therapy, local anti-inflammatories, ligament splitting, and regenerative therapy have all been used with varying results.
-Strict attention to foot balance is also critical in the management of these lesions.
-The clinical signs may take many months (≥6) to improve.
-The condition may recur.
+Strict attention to foot balance is also critical in management of these lesions.
+Clinical signs may take ≥6 mo to improve, and the condition may recur.
 Prognosis for reinjury or persistence of lameness is worse in horses that are hyperextended in their fetlocks at rest or in horses with marked periligamentous fibrosis around the branch on ultrasound.